PECADRO/adminscript/README.md

 The client checks the server code to verify whether the admins are listed there before executing commands.

+# A system message will be sent in the chat showing which admin kicked, banned, teleported, or froze a player.

 #################################

 Before using, update both `client.txt` and `server.txt`: